dmpava/console-website/_services/Corporate.md

 ## Solution-Focused Therapy (SFT)
 Developed by Steve de Shazer and Insoo Kim Berg, this short-term, goal-oriented therapy emphasizes finding solutions rather than dwelling on problems.
 It helps individuals identify past successes, strengths, and resources to create a roadmap for future achievements.
 A core technique includes visualizing a future where their goal has been achieved, reinforcing self-efficacy and motivation.
 This approach focuses on small, achievable steps that build confidence and momentum toward positive change.
 Trauma-Informed Practice – A holistic approach that acknowledges the impact of trauma on individuals, ensuring that care is provided in a safe, supportive, and empowering manner.

-## Mindfulness
-Rooted in ancient contemplative practices and modern psychology, mindfulness encourages present-moment awareness to enhance emotional regulation, reduce stress, and improve overall well-being.

-## Journaling
-We take pride in being an inclusive, multicultural practice committed to supporting anyone ready to embark on this transformative journey.